 Want to sneak in a little anonymous web surfing on your phone?
 How about staying completely anonymous while you access blocked websites, use public Wi-Fi, or stream YouTube and Netflix content?
 VPNs are extraordinarily useful online privacy tools, capable of transforming your daily habits into secure experiences.

 Looking for the best VPN app for any device is a tough call.
 There’s a lot of information to process, security claims to evaluate, and so on.
 Furthermore, if you need a good VPN app for Android, you have to consider things like device support and app usability, especially if you use your VPN on Fire TV or another Android-based device.
-No matter your needs, keep reading for our complete guide to the best VPN apps for Android.

 Best VPN apps for Android devices